Page layouts and widgets in Betty Genius

 Each widget behaves as a controlled unit within the page builder.
 When locked, it protects its internal structure.
 When unlocked, you can edit or reorganize the underlying components.

-Widgets are ideal for reusable content blocks that represent specific functionality or UI patterns: search bars, data display sections, forms, content panels, and other custom functional blocks.
+Widgets are content blocks that deliver specific functionality or UI patterns—such as search bars, data display sections, forms, content panels, and other custom functional elements.
+They focus on functionality and content rather than the overall page structure.

-Widgets expose only the most relevant settings, such as placeholder text, resource references, or display options, reducing the need to configure each individual component.
+Widgets surface only the most relevant settings — for example, placeholder text, resource references, or display options — so you don’t have to configure every individual component manually.

 Layouts as structural frameworks